On the isomorphism conjecture for groups acting on trees: Examples

 \item ${\cal {FP}}^X$ is already known for $X=P$ (Lemma \ref{claim}) and for $X=K$. ${\cal {FP}}^{KH}$ is also known (\cite{BL}).
 And in the case of the FIC$^{L}$, it is proved recently in \cite{R4}. \end{itemize}

 {\bf Unknown results:} \begin{itemize} \item ${\cal T}^{K}$ and ${\cal P}^{K}$ are not known.
-See remark 8.5 in \cite{BL}.
+See [\cite{BL}, Remark 8.5].
 Also ${\cal T}^P$ is not known for a general situation.
 Except for some cases which we checked in Proposition \ref{TC}. \item It is not yet proved that the FIC$^{P}$ is true for $F^n\rtimes \l t\r$ for $n\in {\Bbb N}\cup \{\infty \}$.
 Though some important special cases are known.
 For example if we assume that the action of $\l t\r$ on $F^n$ (here $n$ could be $\infty$) is induced by a diffeomorphism of a surface then it is proved that the FIC$^{P}$ is true for $F^n\rtimes \l t\r$.
 See \cite{R1} and \cite{R2}.
-Now for a countable infinitely generated torsion free abelian group ${\Bbb Z}^{\infty}$ it was shown in corollary 4.4 in \cite{FL} that the FICwF$^{P}({\Bbb Z}^{\infty}\rtimes \l t\r)$ is satisfied if every nearly crystallographic group (definition in \cite{FL}) satisfies the FIC$^{P}$.\end{itemize}
+Now for a countable infinitely generated torsion free abelian group ${\Bbb Z}^{\infty}$ it was shown in [\cite{FL}, Corollary 4.4] that the FICwF$^{P}({\Bbb Z}^{\infty}\rtimes \l t\r)$ is satisfied if every nearly crystallographic group ([\cite{FL}, Definition]) satisfies the FIC$^{P}$.\end{itemize}

-Below we describe some examples of groups for which we have proved the FICwF$^P$ in this article.
+Below we describe some examples of groups for which the results in this article are applicable.
 Furthermore, we show that these groups are new and also they are neither $CAT(0)$ nor hyperbolic.

 \begin{exm} {\rm {\bf Graphs of virtually polycyclic groups:} We consider an amalgamated free product $H$ of two nontrivial infinite virtually polycyclic groups over a finite group.
 Next we recall that in [6] the Fibered Isomorphism conjecture in the pseudoisotopy case was proved for the class of groups which act cocompactly and properly discontinuously on symmetric simply connected nonpositively curved Riemannian manifolds.
-In the proof of theorem A in \cite{BFJP} it was noted that the condition `symmetric' can be replaced by `complete' if we consider torsion free groups.
-See theorem A in \cite{FR} also.
+In the proof of [\cite{BFJP}, Theorem A] it was noted that the condition `symmetric' can be replaced by `complete' if we consider torsion free groups.
+See [\cite{FR}, Theorem A] also.
 We choose polycyclic groups so that $H$ does not belong to this class.
 One example of such a polycyclic group $S$ is of the type $1\to Z\to S\to Z^2\to 1$ as described below.
 Here $Z$ is an infinite cyclic group.